Kamva/hexa-job/README.md

 - [ ] Add pulsar driver

 #### Todo:
-- [ ] On worker and jobs implementations get queue prefix (in both jobs and worker, to distinct microservices queues).
 - [ ] Write Tests
 - [ ] Add badges to readme.
 - [ ] CI